 The shading of the tea plants begins around late April when the first leaf opens on the tea bush, from which point they will be covered by either rice straw or marsh reeds (traditional practice) or a modern nylon mesh (ed.
 Willson, K.C., & Clifford, M.N., 1992).
-For between 1-2 weeks the tea plants are covered eliminating 40-50% of sunlight, after that for a following 2 weeks, the plants are shaded so that 90-98% of sunlight is removed.
-This shading process plays an incredible roll in the quality, flavour and nutritional content of green tea (ed.
+For between 1-2 weeks the tea plants are covered eliminating 40-50% of sunlight.
+This is followed by a two week period where the plants are shaded so that 90-98% of sunlight is removed.
+This shading process plays an incredible roll in the quality, flavor and nutritional content of green tea (ed.
 Ho, C.T., Lin, J.K., & Shahidi, F., 2009).
-After 20 days of growing under intense shade the leaves are ready to be plucked; either by hand or machine (ed.
+After 20 days of growing under the intense shade the leaves are ready to be plucked; either by hand or machine (ed.
 Willson, K.C., & Clifford, M.N., 1992).
 This first plucking of tea leaves in the first harvest, the second harvesting of tea leaves begins 40-45 days later, a third harvest is also done (often resulting in culinary grade Matcha as well as lower grade teas for commercial use) 40-45 days after the second harvesting (Greenfield, B., 2014).

 Benefits of Shading Green Tea

-Not all green tea is shaded, which does not make it less beneficial simple the secondary plant compounds in shaded versus not shaded green tea will be different.
-Shading forced more chlorophyll to the tops of the shoots of the outermost leaves of the tea bush, resulting in more nutrient dense and vibrant coloured leaves (ed.
+Not all green tea is shaded, which does not make it less beneficial, simply the secondary plant compounds in shaded versus not shaded green tea will be different.
+Shading forced more chlorophyll to the tops of the shoots of the outermost leaves of the tea bush, resulting in more nutrient-dense and vibrant colored leaves (ed.
 Willson, K.C., & Clifford, M.N., 1992).

 Processing the Tea Leaves